sledorze/HaxeManual/md/manual/types-nullability.md

 * `Int`: `0`
-* `Float`: `NaN` on Flash 9, `0.0` on other static targets
+* `Float`: `NaN` on Flash 9+, `0.0` on other static targets
 * `Bool`: `false`

-As a consequence, the Haxe compiler does not allow the assignment of `null` to a basic type on static targets.
+As a consequence, the Haxe Compiler does not allow the assignment of `null` to a basic type on static targets.
 In order to achieve this, the basic type has to be wrapped as `Null<T>`:

 ```haxe
 var a:Int = null; // error on static platforms